abradley2/melcore/README.md

 Minimal Redux-ish implementation for Mithril.js, with middleware for handling asynchronous request via `m.request`

+I really just wanted a library like Redux, with a built in middleware for handling requests using `m.request`, and a nicer way to write reducers so it won't fail quietly when one of my constants are mistyped.
+Other than those couple of reasons, this may as well be titled "Discount knockoff-Redux".
+But "Melkor" sounds kewler and this with the "Mithril" theme I guess.

 # The Store

 # Actions and Action Creators